Comparison of static and dynamic random forests models for EHR data in the presence of competing risks: predicting central line-associated bloodstream infection: Discussion

 Despite extensive functionality in randomforestSRC (unsupervised and supervised learning with various outcome types, multiple split rules, missing data imputation, variable importance metrics, variable selection strategies) which makes it stand out in the software packages space, limitations exist with regards to tuning strategies, out-of-bag sampling and its feasibility for large datasets.
 The tuning objectives (e.g.: logloss, Brier Score) cannot be changed in the default \emph{tune} function of the package and the subsample size is not a tunable parameter; we have in change opted to tune the hyperparameters using mlrMBO (Bischl et al. 2017) which offers great flexibility.
 The randomforestSRC package does not offer the possibility of user-defined in-bags and out-of-bags of different sample sizes, which are useful for dynamic and clustered data.
 Users can opt in turn for cross-validation, a slower procedure compared to tuning based on OOB predictions; we have opted to adjust the in-bags to a minimum size and gain computational efficiency.
 Even after applying all documented suggestions for improving computation time for survival and competing risks models (Ishwaran, Lu, and Kogalur 2021), running these models on our large dynamic dataset would not have been feasible.
 Discretizing event times and applying administrative censoring, as explained in the Methods section, resulted in split statistics to be calculated over a limited number of horizons of interest and came with significant computational gain.
 This solution has broader applications; other studies resort to using only binary classification ML models for computational efficiency, even in the presence of censoring (Li et al. 2020), which can lead to decreased sample sizes or introduce bias.

+The current study has limitations.
+As a methodological comparison study, we neither recommend a specific model for clinical use nor evaluate the clinical usefulness of the models.
 Two important topics remain to be studied further.
 First, we assume the only outcome of interest is CLABSI event in any of the next 7 days; the undeniable advantage of survival and competing risks models is that they can present the user with predictions for other time horizons in situations where one prediction horizon is of main interest but other horizons might be of secondary interest.
 Binary models are the fastest to tune, but if we were to build binary models for horizons 1 to 7 (either independent models or built with a monotonicity constraint on predictions), their computational advantage would most probably not persist.
 Moreover, we are not exploring multiple prediction horizons of interest (7, 14, 30, \ldots) due to the high computational time on our large dataset.

 Second, the models that use all levels of the outcome (multinomial and competing risks) display some particularities in tuned hyperparameters, variables used in early tree splits, distribution of predicted risks and slight advantages in some of the performance metrics.
-The difference in split depth for these models is most probably a consequence of optimizing the split statistic over multiple outcome classes.
+The difference in minimal depth for these models is most probably a consequence of optimizing the split statistic over multiple outcome classes.
 We selected the feature set with CLABSI prediction in mind and we did not explicitly include predictive features for death and discharge.
 Extensive research would be needed, either using simulated data or real datasets including strong predictors for all outcome levels to understand to which extent the feature selection impacts the model performance when multiple outcome levels are used.